-Use the orchestrator to set up jobs in the console or on the command line and run tasks and plans across systems in your infrastructure.
+Use the orchestrator to run tasks and plans in the console or on the command line.

 server_liston agents to point to your compilers.
 This setting is described in the section on configuring compilers for orchestrator scale.

 A task is a single action that you execute on target machines.
 With tasks, you can troubleshoot and deploy changes to individual or multiple systems in your infrastructure.